Iroko: Species

 Iroko is yielded mostly (probably) by Milicia excelsa.
-In much of the literature on this timber the names of the trees that yields it are given as Chlorophora excelsa (syn.
+In much of the literature on this timber the names of the trees that yield it are given as Chlorophora excelsa (syn.
 Milicia excelsa) and Chlorophora regia (syn.
 Milicia regia).

-Milicia excelsa is currently listed as 'lower risk/near threatened' on the IUCN Red List.
+Milicia excelsa is currently listed as 'near threatened' on the IUCN Red List.

 Both species are dioecious, with male and female flowers on separate individuals.

 Uses

 The timber is used for a variety of external and internal purposes including boat-building, domestic flooring, furniture and outdoor gates.
 From the late 1990s, it was used as part of the txalaparta, a Basque musical instrument constructed of wooden boards, due to its lively sound.
 Iroko is one of the traditional djembe woods.
 Iroko wood was the wood chosen for the pews in the Our Lady of Peace Basilica.

 It is a very durable wood; iroko does not require regular treatment with oil or varnish when used outdoors, although it is very difficult to work with tools as it tends to splinter easily, and blunts tools very quickly.

 In the UK there are no trade restrictions on the machining of this timber.
 The only reported adverse effects known to be caused by the dust from iroko are asthma, dermatitis and nettle rash.